 For us, eCeLLM is primarily a signal: AI research in eCommerce is becoming more relevant and practical.
 It’s no longer about impressive demos, but about models that can truly make a difference in dynamic, complex commerce environments.

 In many companies today, specialized (AI) systems work side by side – one for recommendations, one for search, one for support.
-This is precisely what the Composable Commerce approach we follow at foobar is designed for: independent yet interconnected components that together create a strong, coherent ecosystem.
+This is precisely what the Composable Commerce approach we follow at foobar Agency is designed for: independent yet interconnected components that together create a strong, coherent ecosystem.

 What eCeLLM illustrates in this context is the next level of evolution.
 AI models no longer need to be trained in isolation for each task; they can share and transfer knowledge across domains.
 In a modular, open architecture, this creates new opportunities: specialized tools remain, but are complemented by cross-functional eCommerce LLMs that understand relationships and make data flows smarter.